miguelPerezOntiveros/framework/README.md

 - config should be stored on the DB to keep Run stateless
 - move images and files to gcs to make Run stateless

-### Documentation TODOs
+## Documentation TODOs
-- Running on docker vs running on bare metal vs deploying to GCP
+- Deploying to GCP (explain whole GCP migration)
+- document OAuth
 - Creating portlets and pages
 - Themes
 	- can create a theme within another